tonyelhabr/bdb2021/README.md

-3. Perform analyses of targeted picks plays and individual coverage of targeted receivers using (1) a Frequentist approach, (2) a causal approach, and a more traditional machine learning approach.
+3. Perform analyses of targeted picks plays and individual coverage of targeted receivers using (1) a Frequentist approach, (2) a causal approach, and a more traditional predictive approach.

 4. Quantify individual defensive back success when involved in pick routes.